Lithotripsy Treatment West Palm Beach

 Here is the step-by-step lithotripsy procedure:

-• Pre-Procedure Evaluation: Before the procedure, taking or avoiding certain medications may be advised.
+• Pre-Procedure Evaluation: Before the procedure, you may be advised to take or avoid certain medications.

 • Procedure Type: Depending on the patient’s stone, ESWL, laser lithotripsy, or percutaneous lithotripsy will be used.